The Best and Worst Foods for Sleep: What to Eat Before Bed

 1. Caffeine-Rich Foods and Beverages

-Caffeine blocks adenosine, a brain chemical that promotes sleepiness.
-Even consumed hours before bed, caffeine can disrupt deep sleep.
+This might not be a surprise.
+Caffeine interferes with sleep by blocking adenosine, a brain chemical that builds up throughout the day and promotes sleepiness.
+Even when consumed several hours before bedtime, caffeine can reduce deep sleep and increase night-time awakenings.

 2. Spicy and Acidic Foods (Cause Heartburn and Discomfort)